 \textbf{Effects of the Number of Keypoints.} In Table~\ref{tab:keypoints}, we investigate the effects of the number of keypoints for encoding the scene features.
 Table~\ref{tab:keypoints} shows that larger number of keypoints achieves better performance, and similar performance is observed when using more than 4,096 keypoints.
-Hence, to balance the performance and computation cost, we empirically choose to encode the whole scene to 4,096 keypoints for the Waymo dataset (2,048 keypoints for the KITTI dataset since it only needs to detect the frontal-view areas).
-The above experiments show that our method can effectively encode the whole scene to a small number of keypoints while keeping similar performance with a large number of keypoints, which demonstrates the effectiveness of the keypoint feature encoding strategy of our proposed PV-RCNN detection framework.
+Hence, to balance the performance and computation cost, we empirically choose to encode the whole scene to 4,096 keypoints for the Waymo Open dataset.
+The above experiments show that our method can effectively encode the whole scene to 4,096 keypoints while keeping similar performance with a large number of keypoints, which demonstrates the effectiveness of the keypoint feature encoding strategy of our proposed PV-RCNN/PV-RCNN++ frameworks.

 \textbf{Effects of the Grid Size in RoI-grid Pooling.}~ Table~\ref{tab:exp_grid_size} shows the performance of adopting different RoI-grid sizes for RoI-grid pooling module.
 We can see that the performance increases along with the RoI-grid sizes from $3\times3 \times3$ to $6\times 6\times 6$, and the settings with larger RoI-grid sizes than $6\times 6\times 6$ achieve similar performance.
 Hence we finally adopt RoI-grid size $6\times 6\times 6$ for the RoI-grid pooling module.
 Moreover, from Table~\ref{tab:exp_grid_size} and Table~\ref{tab:exp_improvements}, we also notice that PV-RCNN++ with a much smaller RoI-grid size $4\times 4 \times 4$ (66.45\% in terms of mAPH@L2) can also outperform PV-RCNN with larger RoI-grid size $6\times 6\times 6$ (65.24\% in terms of mAPH@L2), which further validates the effectiveness of our proposed sectorized proposal-centric sampling strategy and the VectorPool aggregation module.